On this page

 1. Select the guitar control.

-3. In the Bake tab, click Bake Keys.
+2. In the animate state settings, Bake tab, click Bake Keys.
 If Bake to New Layer is turned on, the keys are added to a new animation layer.
 If Bake to New Layer is turned off, the keys are added to the current animation layer.

-See the baking settings for descriptions of the available options in the Bake tab of the settings HUD.
+See the animate state settings for descriptions of the available baking options.

 Lookat constraint